 Most (87%) young people under community-based supervision on an average day were serving a sentence, while most (68%) of those in detention were unsentenced.

 For young people aged 10–17 on an average day of youth justice supervision in 2020–21:

 Among the states and territories, rates of supervision for 10–17 year olds ranged from 9.0 per 10,000 on an average day in Victoria to 50 per 10,000 in the Northern Territory (Figure 1).

 This vertical bar chart shows that the rate of supervision among people aged 10–17 varied among the states and territories, ranging from 9.0 per 10,000 in Victoria to 50 per 10,000 in the Northern Territory.
-Rates of community-based supervision followed a similar pattern to all supervision, and ranged from 9 per 10,000 in Victoria to 47 per 10,000 in the Northern Territory.
+Rates of community-based supervision followed a similar pattern to all supervision, and ranged from 7.2 per 10,000 in Victoria to 41 per 10,000 in the Northern Territory.
 Rates of detention ranged from 1.9 per 10,000 in Victoria to 9.9 per 10,000 in the Northern Territory.